department vs division whats the difference 4475

 When you think about it, most of the time, we work within departments or divisions.
 We might be a marketing person working in advertising, a product manager working on a new product, or a customer service representative who handles complaints.
 But what is the difference between a department and a division?

-A department is a grouping of employees who have similar job functions and are supervised by one or more managers.
+A department is a grouping of employees with similar job functions supervised by one or more managers.
 For example, the marketing department would include people who work on advertising campaigns, public relations efforts, and product placement.

-A division, on the other hand, is an organizational unit that has its own mission, goals, and objectives.
-For example, the division of sales might be responsible for acquiring new customers and generating leads while the division of manufacturing might produce products.
+A division, on the other hand, is an organizational unit that has its mission, goals, and objectives.
+For example, the sales division might be responsible for acquiring new customers and generating leads while the manufacturing division might produce products.

 What is a Department?